forsbergapp/app_portfolio/README.md

 	- apps created using server side rendering
 	- database and file logging
 	- microservice arquitecture
-	- MariaDB, MySQL, PostgreSQL and Oracle databases supported deployed on Oracle Cloud with dynamic pool arquitecture and sql logging stratified per app
+	- MariaDB, MySQL, PostgreSQL, Oracle and SQLite databases supported with dynamic pool arquitecture and sql logging stratified per app
 	- MariaDB, MySQL and PostgreSQL installed as local installations and Docker as alternative
 	- database should support transactions with rollback and commit and be able to save images in the database